How we started:

 Where we’re going:

 We are developing an online resource center that provides all Tennesseans, including those hesitant to receive therapy, with telehealth and in-person treatment.
-This project currently funds two separate clinics, one at East Tennessee State University, and one at the University of Memphis.
+This project currently funds three separate clinics, one at East Tennessee State University, one at the University of Memphis, and one at Imani Behavioral Health in Nashville.
 Each clinic currently meets the unique needs of their communities.

 The TN Department of Mental Health and Substance Abuse Services also funds our ongoing research projects.
 Below is a list of our current projects.